| English

 but without tongues, are the easiest to use and may be more authentic

-as can't recall seeing an image of a sling with tongue holes.
+as very few period image show a sling with tongue holes.
 The photos

 of the buff leather slings shows the leather whiter than usually available.